-Measuring 5 miles long and half a mile at its widest point, Llyn Tegid is Wales’ largest natural lake.
+Measuring 3.5 miles long and three quarters of a mile at its widest point, Llyn Tegid is Wales’ largest natural lake.
 The lake is a popular place for water sports such as paddleboarding, canoeing, windsurfing and fishing.

 Llyn Tegid has a warden who protects the lake and provides advice to visitors.
 During busy times of the year, an additional warden is brought in to help.